Introduction

 The louder playing and her laughter caught the attention of others, and they began to trickle my way.
 As I ended the song, she stood up, gave me a kiss on the cheek, and whispered into my ear, "I'll take a rain check on that song."

-The spot next to me opened, as the song finished I began another.
-As I chatted with people, I'd occasionally invite one lady or another to sit next to me, and then play a funny or silly romantic song for her.
+The spot next to me opened and as the song finished I began another.
+As I chatted with people, I'd occasionally invite one lady or another to sit next to me and then play a funny or silly romantic song for her.
 Later Matt tried to sit next to me, but I shook my head, "Sorry Matt, pretty girls only, and you're not either."
 He smiled and nodded, knowing it was a joke.

 Eventually, a young lady sat down next to me.
 "You're incredible," she told me.